-The appointment of auditors is a key shareholder responsibility, and one we take seriously given several high-profile failures.
-Auditors should be re-appointed annually and the audit re-tendered on a periodic basis, ideally every 10 years in line with European best practice.
+The appointment of auditors is a key shareholder responsibility and one Veritas takes seriously given several high profile failures.
+Auditors should be re-appointed annually and the audit re-tendered on a periodic basis.
 We believe non-audit fees should be minimised and we regard high payments for non-audit work as a red flag, bringing auditor independence into question.

-Capital Allocation
+Capital allocation

 We prefer that resolutions to approve dividends and share repurchase programmes are proposed separately, as both represent a meaningful tool for efficient capital allocation.

 In general, we invest in companies that have attractive organic growth prospects over many years, as this is typically a lower risk route to value creation.
 However, we would expect to vote in support of management on significant mergers and acquisitions where the financial rationale is compelling.